Gbhilton/MVCFinalProjectCode/README.md

 ### Admin Inbox Time Off
 ***Admin Inbox that displays functioning Time Off Requests with Approve/Deny ability.***

-- Added a new View Model to bring in Message and TimeOffEvent Properties for the Inbox Admin View.
+-Added a new View Model to bring in Message and TimeOffEvent Properties for the Inbox Admin View.

 	public class MessageTimeOffViewModel
 		{